bioinfo2019/qual-recal/README.md

 All software is run in Linux (Ubuntu 18.04).
 The pipeline here **IS NOT** a production-ready tool.
 These are scripts and programs written to answer a particular research question.
 Development of a high-performance version of these scripts and programs is underway.

-The C++ folder in this repository contain scripts and programs to perform functions for extracting features from SAM (sequence/Alignment Map) files to use in training machine learning models to detect incorrectly aligned reads.
+The C++ folder in this repository contain programs to perform functions for extracting features from SAM (sequence/Alignment Map) files to use in training machine learning models to detect incorrectly aligned reads.
 The two files in the *bamlib* subfolder depend on the SeqAn sequence analysis C++ library.

 https://www.seqan.de/